jamesmcglone/dsp/02-editors.md

 What terminal editor will you use?
 How did you make your decision?

->> Emacs, comparing the learning curve with vim was the deciding factor.
+>> Vim, after a brief comparison and the annoying over ctrl use of emacs, vim felt more natural.

 --